 Of course, these activities don’t have to include alcohol.
 Try to think of an activity that would fit in with your company culture.
 What is fun for your employees?
 What do they enjoy?
 Go ahead and ask them!

 Example #8: Champagne

-TINYPulse is a Washington software company that created an employee engagement and feedback software that enables companies to measure how happy, frustrated, or burnt-out their employees are.
+TINYpulse is a Washington software company that created employee engagement and feedback software that enables companies to measure how happy, frustrated, or burnt-out their employees are.

-TINYPulse has a unique approach to employee onboarding.
-This company welcomes each of their new employees by giving them champagne on their first day.
+TINYpulse has a unique approach to employee onboarding.
+This company welcomes each of its new employees by giving them champagne on their first day.
 They always pop a bottle of bubbly on their employees’ first day at the office.
 While it might seem a bit crazy at first, they make some interesting points on why do it: